KarlGong/ptest/doc/en/index.rst

 A test is considered successful if it completed without throwing any exception or if it threw an exception that was expected (see the documentation for the *expected_exceptions* attribute found on the **@Test** decorator).
 And it will be marked as skipped if its **@BeforeXXX** failed.

-Your test methods will typically be made of calls that can throw an exception, or of various assertions (using the Python "assert" keyword).
-An "assert" failing will trigger an AssertionError, which in turn will mark the method as failed.
+Your test methods will typically be made of calls that can throw an exception, or of various assertions (using the Python ``assert`` keyword).
+An ``assert`` failing will trigger an ``AssertionError``, which in turn will mark the method as failed.

 Here is an example test method: